Where are all the Black designers? A bold new initiative demands answers

 It seemed just about every company out there posted a black square on social media for a day of solidarity called #BlackoutTuesday in the wake of George Floyd’s death.
 The collective action was supposed to express solidarity with the Black Lives Matter movement, but it read as disingenuous at best, a cop-out at worst, and it showed how little design thought went into responding to one of the biggest civil rights movements in decades.
 “I was like, okay, enough is enough,” says UX designer Mitzi Okou.
 “You can’t really say you stand against racism when you not hiring Black people contributes to the racial injustice.”

 That’s when Okou decided to do something about it.
-Okou called up her friend and fellow Savannah College of Art and Design alum Garrett Albury to see if he wanted to help, and after a few days of planning, they became cofounders of a new initiative for change.
+Okou called up her friend and fellow Savannah College of Art and Design alum Garrett Albury to see if he wanted to help, and after a few days of planning, they became co-organizers of a new initiative for change.

 Their initiative, called Where Are the Black Designers?, launched June 5 to create a platform for “badass Black creatives and other creatives of color that can speak to the problem and offer solutions and demand what to do next,” Okou says.
 The aim is to bring creatives together as changemakers in a racist system, and to tackle issues of diversity and BIPOC representation within design and tech in a tangible way.
 The initiative kicks off with a conference tomorrow June 27, and will be addressing a stark statistic: Just 3% of designers self-identify as Black, according to the most recent AIGA Design Census.